Dennis2y/My-Zootopia/README.md

 python animals_web_generator.py

 Ex.
-Enter a name of animal: lion
+Enter a name of animal: cat

 View the output: